pedmiston/data-design-patterns/README.md

   yourself from markdown by opening "overview.Pres" in RStudio.
 Be sure to see the section [Installation requirements](https://github.com/pedmiston/data-design-patterns#installation-requirements) below.
-* **To learn more about specific design patterns**, check out the READMEs in the directory for each design pattern.
+* **To learn more about specific design patterns**, check out the READMEs in each design pattern directory.

 ## Design patterns

-1. **Egg Projects**: A useful configuration of R packages and RStudio projects.
+1. **Egg projects**.
+A useful configuration of R packages and RStudio projects.
-2. **Parallel Reports**: The parallelization of code and report writing for improved interactive development.
+2. **Parallel reports**.
+The parallelization of code and report writing for improved interactive development.
-3. **DRY Plots**: A small pattern for not repeating yourself when making plots using ggplot.
+3. **DRY plots**.
+A small pattern for not repeating yourself when making plots using ggplot.

-## Sample projects
+## Example data projects

 1. **github-pulse** is a project I made up mainly to demonstrates each of the design patterns in action.
 The project pulls freely available Github event data from [githubarchive](https://githubarchive.org) and analyzes it in R. This sample project demonstrates the value of data design patterns in facilitating the growth of a data project from exploratory analyses to final reports.
 2. **property-verification** is a cognitive psychology experiment set up as a data project.
 The data in this project can be used to demonstrate how to write **parallel reports** and **DRY plots** that grow gracefully from exploratory analyses to final reports.